jghauser/papis.nvim/README.md

     "kkharji/sqlite.lua",
     "MunifTanjim/nui.nvim",
     "pysan3/pathlib.nvim",
-    -- if not already installed, you may also want one of:
+    -- If not already installed, you may also want one of:
     -- "hrsh7th/nvim-cmp",
     -- "saghen/blink.cmp",